amacuga/pands-project/README.md

 ### Histograms:

-The histogram suggest that sepal_length and sepal_width have a normal distribution.
+The histogram shows distribution of each attribute- report how many times each value appears.
+It suggest that sepal_length and sepal_width have a normal (Gaussian) distribution.

 ![alt text](https://user-images.githubusercontent.com/47215445/56849791-1e85c100-68f1-11e9-8615-3ec16c9305f3.jpg "Histograms")

 ### Scatter plot matrix:

-The scatterplot suggests that petal_length and petal_width have positive correlation.
+A scatter plot shows the relationship between two variables.
+The scatter plot suggests that petal_length and petal_width have positive correlation- they change in the same direction.

 ![alt text](https://user-images.githubusercontent.com/47215445/56854379-78a47780-692d-11e9-8e1f-1099178f1a6f.jpg "Scatter plot matrix")